davenalcsw/davenalcswsite/content/authors/admin/_index.md

     url: ''

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include social determinants of health, stress and trauma, and inclusive tech, policy, and programs.
+bio: My research interests include social determinants of health, stress and trauma, and inclusive health tech, policy, and programs.

 interests:
   - Health Technology